-Howmet maintains pension plans covering most U.S. employees and certain employees in foreign locations.
-Pension benefits generally depend on length of service and job grade.
+Howmet maintains pension plans covering U.S. employees and certain employees in foreign locations.
+Defined pension benefits generally depend on length of service and job grade.
 Substantially all benefits are paid through pension trusts that are sufficiently funded to ensure that all plans can pay benefits to retirees as they become due.
 Most salaried and non-bargaining hourly U.S. employees hired after March 1, 2006, participate in a defined contribution plan instead of a defined benefit plan.

 Howmet also maintains health care and life insurance postretirement benefit plans covering eligible U.S. retired employees.
 Generally, the medical plans are unfunded and pay a percentage of medical expenses, reduced by deductibles and other coverage.
 Life benefits are generally provided by insurance contracts.
 Howmet retains the right, subject to existing agreements, to change or eliminate these benefits.
-All salaried and certain non-bargaining hourly U.S. employees hired after January 1, 2002 and certain bargaining hourly U.S. employees hired after July 1, 2010, are not eligible for postretirement health care benefits.
-All salaried and certain hourly U.S. employees that retire on or after April 1, 2008 are not eligible for postretirement life insurance benefits.
-Effective May 1, 2019, salaried employees and retirees are not eligible for postretirement life insurance benefits.
+Effective May 1, 2019, salaried and non-bargaining hourly U.S. employees and retirees are not eligible for postretirement life insurance benefits.
+Salaried and non-bargaining hourly U.S. employees that retire on or after January 1, 2022 are not eligible for any postretirement medical benefits.
+Certain previously retired salary and non-bargaining hourly U.S. employees remain eligible for Medicare Part B reimbursement.